lussytea/english-for-designers/year-end-review/index.md

 3) What were the top (three) things you learned this year?

-I need to repaeat a part of takeaways here:
+I need to repaeat a part of my takeaways here:

-1. I made steps to summarize me as a brand.
+* I made steps to summarize me as a brand.
 I finally wrote my CV and do a portfolio!
 I am not standing „in front of empty canvas“, which is everytime the hardest part.
-2. I find out the importance of good writting.
+* I find out the importance of good writting.
 It is not only about designing!
-3. I know more voice, tone & style.
+* I know more voice, tone, style & GitHub (uffff :D)!

 4) What was the most memorable activity/assignment?

+There were planty (following on the above-mentioned stuff).
+BUT one thing stuck in my mind... the video, where someone arrange things on the table and make collages.
+It was sooo satisfying..:D

 5) What’s something you accomplished this year that you are most proud of?

+Haha, everything on my GitHub homepage...including GitHub :D<3

 6) What’s one thing you learned about yourself?

+That the important thing is to start! :)

 7) What’s one thing you could have done better?

+Getting things done on time and before deadlines ...

 8) What’s one thing I could have done better?

+I acctually really don't know ...:D I felt lesssons well balanced :)

 9) What’s one thing you would add or change about this course?

+The same like in previous question...
+Nothing comes to my mind now..

 10) What advice would you give to students taking this course next year?

+Attend lessons and took advantage of all the benefits of the assigned tasks! :)

+Thank you Justin <3